bjeffr/MWD_prediction/README.md

-# mwd_prediction
+# Predicting the Molecular Weight Distribution of Plastics from their Flow Data
-Repository containing all the code for my master's thesis on predicting the molecular weight distribution of plastics from their flow data
+Repository containing all the code for my master's thesis